 If you’re strackle-brained, you can’t help but make a mess of any task given to you.

-Besides the obvious, you can also use the word strap to mean “to toil or labor as hard as possible,” and based on that a strapper is an extremely hard worker, while a strapping-master is an old London slang word for a colleague or employee who always seems to work up a sweat.
+Besides the obvious, you can also use the word strap to mean “to toil or labor as hard as possible,” and based on that, a strapper is an extremely hard worker.
+A strapping-master, meanwhile, is an old London slang word for a colleague or employee who always seems to work up a sweat.

 To claim something or to behave extremely arrogantly is to super-arrogate.

 Derived partly from French and partly from Italian, supercherie is another word for trickery or deceit.
 Originally, it meant an attack made on someone who is already at a disadvantage.